biolink/biolink-model/docs/index.md

      * [VariantToPhenotypicFeatureAssociation](VariantToPhenotypicFeatureAssociation.md)
      * [VariantToPopulationAssociation](VariantToPopulationAssociation.md) - An association between a variant and a population, where the variant has particular frequency in the population
  * [Behavior](Behavior.md)
  * [BehavioralExposure](BehavioralExposure.md) - A behavioral exposure is a factor relating to behavior impacting an individual.
+ * [BehavioralFeature](BehavioralFeature.md) - A phenotypic feature which is behavioral in nature.
  * [BehavioralOutcome](BehavioralOutcome.md) - An outcome resulting from an exposure event which is the manifestation of human behavior.
-     * [SocioeconomicExposure](SocioeconomicExposure.md) - A socioeconomic exposure is a factor relating to social and financial status of an affected individual (e.g. poverty).
-     * [SocioeconomicOutcome](SocioeconomicOutcome.md) - An general social or economic outcome, such as healthcare costs, utilization, etc., resulting from an exposure event
- * [BehavioralFeature](BehavioralFeature.md) - A phenotypic feature which is behavioral in nature.
  * [BiologicalEntity](BiologicalEntity.md)
      * [BiologicalProcessOrActivity](BiologicalProcessOrActivity.md) - Either an individual molecular activity, or a collection of causally connected molecular activities in a biological system.
          * [BiologicalProcess](BiologicalProcess.md) - One or more causally connected executions of molecular functions
              * [Behavior](Behavior.md)
-                 * [BehavioralExposure](BehavioralExposure.md) - A behavioral exposure is a factor relating to behavior impacting an individual.
-                 * [BehavioralOutcome](BehavioralOutcome.md) - An outcome resulting from an exposure event which is the manifestation of human behavior.
-                 * [SocioeconomicExposure](SocioeconomicExposure.md) - A socioeconomic exposure is a factor relating to social and financial status of an affected individual (e.g. poverty).
-                 * [SocioeconomicOutcome](SocioeconomicOutcome.md) - An general social or economic outcome, such as healthcare costs, utilization, etc., resulting from an exposure event
              * [Death](Death.md)
-                 * [MortalityOutcome](MortalityOutcome.md) - An outcome of death from resulting from an exposure event.
              * [PathologicalProcess](PathologicalProcess.md) - A biologic function or a process having an abnormal or deleterious effect at the subcellular, cellular, multicellular, or organismal level.
-                 * [PathologicalProcessExposure](PathologicalProcessExposure.md) - A pathological process, when viewed as an exposure, representing an precondition, leading to or influencing an outcome, e.g. autoimmunity leading to disease.
-                 * [PathologicalProcessOutcome](PathologicalProcessOutcome.md) - An outcome resulting from an exposure event which is the manifestation of a pathological process.
              * [Pathway](Pathway.md)
              * [PhysiologicalProcess](PhysiologicalProcess.md)
          * [MolecularActivity](MolecularActivity.md) - An execution of a molecular function carried out by a gene product or macromolecular complex.
      * [DiseaseOrPhenotypicFeature](DiseaseOrPhenotypicFeature.md) - Either one of a disease or an individual phenotypic feature.
 Some knowledge resources such as Monarch treat these as distinct, others such as MESH conflate.
          * [Disease](Disease.md)
-         * [DiseaseOrPhenotypicFeatureExposure](DiseaseOrPhenotypicFeatureExposure.md) - A disease or phenotypic feature state, when viewed as an exposure, represents an precondition, leading to or influencing an outcome, e.g. HIV predisposing an individual to infections; a relative deficiency of skin pigmentation predisposing an individual to skin cancer.
-         * [DiseaseOrPhenotypicFeatureOutcome](DiseaseOrPhenotypicFeatureOutcome.md) - Physiological outcomes resulting from an exposure event which is the manifestation of a disease or other characteristic phenotype.
          * [PhenotypicFeature](PhenotypicFeature.md)
              * [BehavioralFeature](BehavioralFeature.md) - A phenotypic feature which is behavioral in nature.
              * [ClinicalFinding](ClinicalFinding.md) - this category is currently considered broad enough to tag clinical lab measurements and other biological attributes taken as 'clinical traits' with some statistical score, for example, a p value in genetic associations.
-     * [EpidemiologicalOutcome](EpidemiologicalOutcome.md) - An epidemiological outcome, such as societal disease burden, resulting from an exposure event.
+     * [Gene](Gene.md) - A region (or regions) that includes all of the sequence elements necessary to encode a functional transcript.
+A gene locus may include regulatory regions, transcribed regions and/or other functional sequence regions.
+     * [GeneFamily](GeneFamily.md) - any grouping of multiple genes or gene products related by common descent
      * [Genome](Genome.md) - A genome is the sum of genetic material within a cell or virion.
-     * [GenomicBackgroundExposure](GenomicBackgroundExposure.md) - A genomic background exposure is where an individual's specific genomic background of genes, sequence variants or other pre-existing genomic conditions constitute a kind of 'exposure' to the organism, leading to or influencing an outcome.
      * [Genotype](Genotype.md) - An information content entity that describes a genome by specifying the total variation in genomic sequence and/or gene expression, relative to some established background
      * [Haplotype](Haplotype.md) - A set of zero or more Alleles on a single instance of a Sequence[VMC]
      * [OrganismalEntity](OrganismalEntity.md) - A named entity that is either a part of an organism, a whole organism, population or clade of organisms, excluding chemical entities